Make Your Own Standing Herb Planter

-Hope everyone is having a fabulous week thus far.
-Today I’d love to share a little project I put together last weekend.
-I’ve been craving a little garden, but seeing as the Great Dane has impeccable aim {if you catch my drift} we can’t manage to keep eatables on the ground!
-I came up with this simple and inexpensive standing planter for my deck.
+I’ve been craving a little garden, but seeing as the Great Dane has impeccable aim {if you catch my drift} and I can’t manage to grow veggies or herbs on the ground.
+To problem solve this, I recently created this simple and inexpensive standing herb planter for my deck.

 What You'll Need